galterlibrary/invenio-subjects-mesh/README.md

 MeSH subject terms for InvenioRDM

 Install this extension to get Medical Subject Headings topics into your instance.
-Functionality is given for other headings too.

 ## Installation